What Is Mulch?

 On larger jobs, moving the mulch can become the most time-consuming part of the work.

-The mulch is the product.
+The mulch is the material.

 Moving the mulch is the workflow.